 Kevin M. Johnson

-Mr. Johnson has worked in the tax controversy area for over 20 years.
+Mr. Johnson has worked in the tax controversy area for more than 25 years.
 Early in his career, he joined the IRS as a revenue agent and also worked in IRS Appeals.
 As a result of his experience with the IRS, he brings a unique perspective and an insider’s understanding of IRS practice and procedure to his tax controversy practice.

 Mr. Johnson’s significant matters include:

 Mr. Johnson is regularly called on to present on a multitude of tax issues.
 His articles and speaking engagements include: